deep-recommend/Deeq/doc/source/intro.rst

-Introducing Qing
+Introducing Queen
 ===================

-Qing is an open source Python framework for quantum gate simulator.
+Queen is an open source Python framework for quantum gate simulator.

 Quadratic Unconstrained Binary Optimization (QUBO) simulator is also integrated as wq (come from the library for Ising/QUBO problem: Wlidqat) module.